LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 - 'ERR': Formal uncertainty on the 2-D stacked frame of the ThAr arc lamp spectrum after bias and dark subtraction.

-- 'WAVELENGTH': 2-D frame of the wavelength model evaluated at the center of every pixel in Angstroms.
+- 'WAVELENGTH': 2-D frame of the wavelength model evaluated at the center of every pixel, in Angstroms.
   This extension is compressed, but it is compressed using the GZip algorithm instead of RICE compression like most of the rest of the image extensions produced by LCO, because GZip is lossless.